GeorgeV3/MyPets-Android/README.md

 My pets android

-This is the second app on android for Ath-Tech.
+This is the second app on android for Ath-Tech College.
 The app is running on mobiles and tablets.
 We use android studio for develop the app.